Khan/engblog/src/posts/windows-high-contrast-mode.md

 1. The background color of the dark blue button and the light gray horizontal list of domains below the image are now white.
 2. The borders on all three buttons are now black.
-3. The image of the sky remains intact because it's been added as an `<svg>` element.
+3. The image of the sky remains intact because it's been added as an SVG element.
-4. All the text on the page has returned to its default browser color (black for non-links and blue for links), and the text on top of the `<svg>` image has a white background.
+4. All the text on the page has returned to its default browser color (black for non-links and blue for links), and the text on top of the SVG image has a white background.

 <img
     src="/images/windows-high-contrast-mode/comparison.png"